MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/search.md

 - `HorizontalTextAlignment`, of type `TextAlignment`, is the horizontal alignment of the search box text.
 - `PlaceholderColor`, of type `Color`, is the color of the placeholder search box text.
 - `TextColor`, of type `Color`, is the color of the search box text.
+- `TextTransform`, of type `TextTransform`, determines the casing of the search box text.
 - `VerticalTextAlignment`, of type `TextAlignment`, is the vertical alignment of the search box text.

 ## SearchHandler keyboard